kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 * server is not yet initialized
 ```

 The above error indicates the Vault cluster needs to be initialized.
-Initialize the remote Vault cluster:
+Initialize the Vault cluster:

 ```
 vault init